gnodi/danf/resource/private/doc/documentation/core/configuration.md

 }
 ```

-#### Use the contract attribute "validate"
+##### Validate

-Validate allows you to format and validate the data.
+Attribute `validate` allows you to format and validate the data.
 It occurs after the type check only at the validation phase.

 ```javascript
 // config/common/contract.js